S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Deliverable**: A product, service, raw material, experience or transformation, provided as a result of an agreement.
 **Domain**: A distinct area of influence, activity and decision making within an organization.
 **Driver**: A person’s or a group's motive for responding to a specific situation.
-**Driver Statement**: A a brief but comprehensive summary of the information required to understand a driver.
+**Driver Statement**: A brief but comprehensive summary of the information required to understand a driver.
 **Effectiveness (principle)**: Devote time only to what brings you closer toward achieving your objectives.
-**Empiricism (principle)**: Test all assumptions through experiments and continuous revision.
+**Empiricism (principle)**: Test all assumptions through experimentation and continuous revision.
 **Equivalence (principle)**: Involve people in making and evolving decisions that affect them.
 **Evolve (v.)**: to develop gradually.
 **Flow of Value**: Deliverables traveling through an organization towards customers or other stakeholders.